 How partnerships can help your business

-Whether you’re looking for, or being asked, to partner with another brand, there are some key questions you need to answer before you agree to working with them.
+Whether you’re looking for, or being asked, to partner with another brand, there are some key questions you need to answer when finding the right partnership.
+Before you agree to work with them, you need to establish:

 - What do you want to do?

 - Why do you want to do it?

 - How will you do it?